 Keep a close eye on Instagram Insights or your own analytics for times when your engagement seems highest, and aim for those times.

 A major Instagram faux pas is sharing multiple photos as individual posts one after the other.
-This reads as out of touch and can irritate users, since all those individual photos will show up on their feeds and leave them wondering why you didn’t just put them all together in one post.
+This reads as out of touch and can irritate users because all those individual photos will show up on their feeds and leave them wondering why you didn’t just put them all together in one post.
+Instagram increased the Carousel post limit from 10 to 20 photos in a single post in 2024.
+But don’t expect followers to scroll through all 20, as it might feel overdone.

 Consider varying your posting style.
 Try a reel, story or how-to post to keep your followers entertained and increase your chances of reaching new leads.